timothymin/timothymin.github.io/_posts/2025-04-15-policy-gradient.md

 \end{align}
 $$

-There is also an idea called GAE (Generalized Advantage Estimation), that instead of choosing $k$, geometrically summing up all the estimators.
+There is also an advanced technique called **GAE** (Generalized Advantage Estimation), which is geometrically summing up all the estimators instead of choosing $k$.

 $$
 \hat{A}^{GAE}_{t}=(1-\lambda)(\hat{A}^{TD_{1}}_{t}+\lambda\hat{A}^{TD_{2}}_{t}+\lambda^2\hat{A}^{TD_{3}}_{t}+\cdots)
 $$

-Summing up these techniques, it leads to A2C/A3C algorithm.
+Adding these three techniques to the vanilla policy gradient method, it leads to A2C/A3C algorithm.

 $$
 \begin{align}